Cycling in The County 🚲

 Prince Edward County is well-known to cyclists.
 Its rural roads, gentle geography and pastoral settings are perfect for recreational cycling.
 Popular routes include wine country and amazing waterside vistas.

-If you bring your own bike you’re set to hit the road; if not, Bloomfield Bicycle Company, Ideal Bike, Closson Road Cycles, East Lake Electric Bike Rentals & Sales, and Pedego Electric Bikes can help.
+If you bring your own bike you’re set to hit the road; if not, Bloomfield Bicycle Company, County Bike Rentals, Ideal Bike, Closson Road Cycles, East Lake Electric Bike Rentals & Sales, and Pedego Electric Bikes can help.

 The Bloomfield Bicycle Company’s Guide to Cycling in the County is also comprehensive and includes routes, mileage, elevations and places of interest.
 Routes are between 40 and 65 kilometers.
 Here are a couple worth trying: